October 23, 2025

 “High CAC often masks deeper measurement and attribution issues.
 Brands rely too much on in-platform ROAS, which is inflated due to attribution windows and platform bias.
 It looks healthy on paper, but once you factor in contribution margin or true lifetime value, it’s not sustainable.”

-The brands that are strategically navigating high ad costs are those that diversify, optimize, and invest in content.
+The brands that are strategically navigating high ad costs aren’t just spending more—they’re diversifying, optimizing, and investing in content, better systems, and stronger customer relationships.

 Weathering high CAC with diversification, optimization, and investing in content.